 6.5.
-The DSS developed within BRIGAID
+The DSS developed within BRIGAID: the COASTS tool

-The DSS developed by UNIBO within the BRIGAID project is based on a significant revision of THESEUS DSS, leading to three overarching improvements.
+The DSS developed by UNIBO within the BRIGAID project, the COASTS tool, is based on a significant revision of THESEUS DSS, leading to three overarching improvements.

-The first improvement was the migration of the DSS from a desktop-based to a web-based tool by using the Geocortex environment provided by ESRI to allow a wider dissemination of the concepts supported by the DSS and of the decision making process among managers, consultants, researchers and students.
+The first improvement was the migration of the DSS from a desktop-based to a web-based platform by using the Geocortex environment provided by VertiGIS, an ESRI platinum partner to allow a wider dissemination of the concepts supported by the DSS and of the decision making process among managers, consultants, researchers and students.

-The second major revisions was the replacement of the flooding model with a more physically based model, based on a simplified version of the shallow water equation integrated in a 2D regular mesh (Hunter et. al. 2007).
-The flooding model solves the equations described in Bates et al. (2010) coupled with an adaptive integration domain.
+The second major revision was the replacement of the flooding model with a more physically based model, based on a simplified version of the shallow water equation (Hunter et. al. 2007) integrated in a 2D quadtree mesh.
+The flooding model solves the equations described in Bates et al. (2010) coupled with an adaptive integration domain adapted to the new mesh type.

-The third major improvement was the inclusion of the riverine discharge and of the rainfalls, so that the DSS can reproduce not only coastal flood but also river flood and extreme rainfall events fulfilling the mutihazard perspective adopted by BRIGAID.
+The third major improvement was the coupling of the 2D overland flow with the 1D channel discharge (rectangular and trapezoidal sections) and the rain runoff, so that the DSS can reproduce not only coastal flood but also river flood and extreme rainfall events fulfilling the multi-hazard perspective adopted by BRIGAID.